 In a virtual stock exchange, the stock market transactions take place not by people but by computers.
 Instead of using a floor trading post specialist, bids and selling prices are matched by computers.
 In the past years, virtual stock exchanges have increased in the stock market together with large financial companies starting to operate in the stock market by themselves, without the help of stock exchanges.

 There are several ways to enter the stock market.
 It should be stressed that before giving the stock market a go, it is necessary to be as informed about the operations as possible, as it a high-risk business.
-At Accendo Markets, as well as providing thorough information and introduction, we offer our customers three different ways of operating in the stock market.
-Customers can choose between Contracts for Difference (CFDs), trading with Forex (foreign currency) or by spread betting.
+At Accendo Markets, as well as providing thorough information and introduction, we offer our customers two different ways of operating in the stock market.
+Customers can choose between Contracts for Difference (CFDs) or spread betting.